Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Method

 \subsubsection{Survey Instrument}

 For each topic, our survey captures the likelihood that participants would share their viewpoint on each subreddit.
-After selecting subreddits and passing the screening quiz for those subreddits, participants chose up to five topics they thought were relevant to each subreddit.
-For each topic, they indicated the viewpoint they agreed with.
-Importantly, this process allowed us to validate that the generated topics are germane to the subreddit.
-For example, for \texttt{r/combatfootage}, selected topics included ``ethics of drone warfare in the Middle East,'' ``military spending,'' and ``the role of NATO in maintaining global peace.''
-In \texttt{r/askfeminists}, the only relevant topic was ``abortion rights.''
+As shown in Fig.~\ref{fig:survey-flow}, participants are first asked to select up to three subreddits of which they are an active member.
+For each of the subreddits they selected, participants chose up to five topics they thought were relevant to each subreddit from the total pool of eleven topics.
+We include this step as an additional check --- on top of the validation described in Sec.~\ref{sec:valid_generate} --- to ensure that we are surveying participants about topics they believe are appropriate and relevant to the community.
+For example, for \texttt{r/combatfootage}, selected topics included ``ethics of drone warfare in the Middle East,'' ``military spending,'' and ``the role of NATO in maintaining global peace'' whereas in \texttt{r/feminism}, relevant topics included ``abortion rights'' and ``universal healthcare.''

-After selecting their preferred viewpoint, participants rated the extent to which they agreed with the viewpoint, how much they believed the majority of subreddit members agreed with the viewpoint, and whether they thought the viewpoint should be allowed to be posted on the subreddit.
-For all viewpoints the participant agreed with and thought should be allowed on the subreddit, we asked about their likelihood of sharing that viewpoint on the subreddit and their likelihood of upvoting that viewpoint if someone else shares it on the subreddit.
+For each topic, participants indicated the viewpoint they agreed with.
+They then rated the extent to which they agreed with the viewpoint, how much they believed the majority of subreddit members agreed with the viewpoint, and whether they thought the viewpoint should be allowed to be posted on the subreddit.
+For all viewpoints the participant agreed with and thought should be allowed on the subreddit, we asked about their likelihood of sharing that viewpoint on the subreddit and their likelihood of upvoting that viewpoint if someone else shared it on the subreddit.
+If the participant responded that they were unwilling to comment their opinion, we asked what alternative actions (e.g., read discussion but not post, share to a different subreddit) they would take.
 The order in which the topics were presented for each subreddit was randomized.